Admission, Selection, and Advisement for School Counseling

 NOTE: The Graduate Record Examination (GRE) is NOT required for admissions.

-- If you are a U.S. citizen or permanent U.S. resident, submission of all required documents to the Division of Graduate Studies should be sent to email@example.com or mailed to:
+If you are a U.S. citizen or permanent U.S. resident, submission of all required documents are to be sent to the Division of Graduate Studies via email at firstname.lastname@example.org or mailed to

 Division of Graduate Studies